ABM-A-THON On-Demand20 On-Demand Ungated Session From The ABM Event of The Year l Access Free ABM Content

 If you are on an older website, there is a high likelihood that your website has a more fixed design.
 Not only is fixed design bad for the user, but a fixed design also hurts your ability to rank well in Google.
 If you aren’t sure if your website has a fixed of fluid website design, here are the major differences, the ways to determine if your website is fixed or fluid, and a few examples of fluid websites.

-Before we define "fluid design" we have to take a step back and review another term: fixed widths.
+Before we dive into fluid design, we have to take a step back and review another term: fixed widths.

 The majority of older websites are built on static, fixed widths that don't react or respond to different screen sizes.
-This means, the website is set to display at a fixed column width, like 900 pixels.
+This means the website is set to display at a fixed column width, like 900 pixels.
 Consequently, you can adjust your browser window or view the website on your phone and the site will stay "fixed" at that width.
-As the number of devices and screen sizes exploded over the past decade, these sites became very userunfriendly.
+As the number of devices and screen sizes exploded over the past 15 years, these sites became very user-unfriendly.